About

 In 2002, he received the Outstanding Teacher Award at AU.
 In 2004, he won the Curriculum Innovation Award of the American Society for Public Administration.
 From 2002-2004, he was an elected member of the Board of Directors of the Organizational Behavior Teaching Society for Management Educators, a group of 650 professors worldwide.

-For 25 years, he served in progressively senior positions in the U.S. government, including two years on Vice-President Al Gore's task force to reinvent the Federal government and as Director of the Innovation University at the U.S. Employment and Training Administration.
+For 25 years, he served in progressively senior positions in the U.S. government, including two years on Vice-President Al Gore's task force to reinvent the Federal government.

-He holds a PhD in leadership, with a specialization in the intellectual history of psychoanalysis, from the George Washington University School of Business and Public Management in Washington DC.
+He holds a PhD in management, with a specialization in the intellectual history of psychoanalysis, from the George Washington University School of Business and Public Management in Washington DC.

 Other Works